China Minmetals

 China Minmetals Corporation is a Chinese state-owned enterprise headquartered in Beijing.
 It is one of the largest metal and mineral trading companies in the world, operating in more than 30 countries across mining, metal trading, engineering, and investment.
+In 2024, China Minmetals ranked 190th on the World's 500 Most Influential Brands list by World Brand Lab.

 Corporate Affairs

 China Minmetals is under the supervision of the State-owned Assets Supervision and Administration Commission (SASAC) of the State Council.
 The company owns and controls a number of major subsidiaries, including: